Israel has the best food in the world.

 While there are countless must-see places in Israel, one of my favorite cities to visit in Israel is Jaffa, which is a smaller Arab village that is a part of the greater Tel Aviv area.
 For those who don’t know, Tel Aviv is Israel’s second-largest city, and it sits on the Mediterranean Sea – as does Jaffa.

 While nightlife in Tel Aviv is a major draw for both tourists and locals, head just a little south and you’ll find a thriving culinary scene.
 Jaffa (known as Yafo in Hebrew) offers a mix of both Jewish and Arab populations, making it incredibly rich and diverse in both food and culture.
-Keep reading for a look at all the must-see site and restaurants in Jaffa, Israel.
+Keep reading for a look at all the must-see areas and restaurants in Jaffa, Israel.

-The Namal (Jaffa Port)
+The Namal (Jaffa Port) Area